winds-mobi/winds-mobi-providers/README.md

 winds-mobi-providers
 --------------------

-Python 3.6 cronjobs that get the weather data from different providers and save it in a common format into mongodb.
+Python scripts that get the weather data from different providers and save it in a common format into mongodb.
 This project use Google Cloud APIs to compute any missing station details (altitude, name, timezone, ...).
 Google Cloud API results are cached with redis.

 ### Requirements

-- python >= 3.6
+- python 3.9
-- mongodb >= 3.0
+- mongodb 4.4
 - redis
 - Google Cloud API key